Feynman’s Method of “A Particle Exploring All Possible Paths”

 • It was pointed out that this experimental result is not explainable if the light is treated as an electromagnetic wave.

-• In this post, we will discuss his argument that Nature actually takes into account ALL possible paths, an infinite number of them!
-This is our key idea behind “nonlocality”, so we will proceed step-by-step to make our case crystal clear.
+• In this post, we will discuss his argument that “Nature takes into account ALL possible paths (an infinite number of them)”!
+This is our key idea behind “nonlocality,” so we will proceed step-by-step to clarify our case.

-• It is evident that the major contribution to the final arrow’s length is made by arrows E through I (from the central part of the mirror), whose directions are nearly the same because the timing of their paths is nearly the same.
+• It is evident that the significant contribution to the final arrow’s length is made by arrows E through I (from the central part of the mirror), whose directions are nearly the same because the timing of their paths is almost the same.
 This also happens to be where the total time is the least indicated by the heavy arrow, which is the expected path from the law of reflection.

-• The law of reflection, that we learn at high school, is a simple rule that works.
-But actually, reflections from each point in the mirror contribute to the signal at P. It is just that most of those contributions cancel out (as shown by the bottom part of the above figure).
+• The law of reflection, which we learn in high school, is a simple rule that works.
+However, reflections from each point in the mirror contribute to the signal at P. Most of those contributions cancel out (as shown by the bottom part of the above figure).

-5. To prove that even the edge of the mirror does contribute to the signal at P, we chop off most of the mirror, leaving only sections A, B, C on the left.
+5. To prove that even the edge of the mirror contributes to the signal at P, we chop off most of the mirror, leaving only sections A, B, and C on the left.
 From the above figure, if we add the three arrows due to those three sections, they nearly cancel out.
 This is why we do not see significant contributions from parts away from the center.

-• But if we now carefully scrape two alternating sections of those four sections (as shown in the bottom figure), then the signals due to the two reflecting sections add up to give an intense signal; see the bottom part of the above figure.
+• But if we carefully scrape two alternating sections of those four sections (as shown in the bottom figure), the signals due to the two reflecting sections add up to give an intense signal; see the bottom part of the above figure.

-6. This conclusively proves that during normal reflection, parts of the mirror away from the center also contribute to the signal.
+6. This conclusively proves that, during normal reflection, parts of the mirror away from the center also contribute to the signal.
 It is just that most of that signal is canceled out.
-Thus, for all practical purposes, it is sufficient to just take the reflection from the center part of the mirror (i.e., to use the law of reflection in geometrical optics).
+Thus, for all practical purposes, it is sufficient to take the reflection from the center part of the mirror (i.e., to use the law of reflection in geometrical optics).

-• That modified section of the mirror is of course now a diffraction grating.
+• That modified section of the mirror is, of course, now a diffraction grating.

 8. Figure below shows the refraction of light from a source (S) in the air to a detector (D) placed in water.
 As in the case of the mirror, we consider all possible paths from S to D and map out the time taken for a photon to reach point D via “different sections” of the water surface.